carbon-language/carbon-lang/llvm/docs/JITLink.rst

 The ``-harness`` option allows a set of input objects to be designated as a test harness, with the regular object files implicitly treated as objects to be tested.
-Definitions of symbols in the harness set override definitions in the test set, and external references from the harness set cause automatic scope promotion of local symbols in the test set (these modifications to the usual linker rules are accomplished via an ``ObjectLinkingLayer::Plugin`` installed by ``llvm-jitlink`` when it sees the ``-harness`` option).
+Definitions of symbols in the harness set override definitions in the test set, and external references from the harness cause automatic scope promotion of local symbols in the test set (these modifications to the usual linker rules are accomplished via an ``ObjectLinkingLayer::Plugin`` installed by ``llvm-jitlink`` when it sees the ``-harness`` option).